geb/geb-seconf-2012-slides/README.md

 * [PegDown](https://github.com/sirthias/pegdown "sirthias/pegdown · GitHub")
 * [JSoup](http://jsoup.org/ "jsoup Java HTML Parser, with best of DOM, CSS, and jquery")

+[Gradle](http://www.gradle.org/ "Gradle - Build Automation Evolved") is used to build the final HTML from [Markdown](http://daringfireball.net/projects/markdown/ "Daring Fireball: Markdown") and JavaScript input.

 This will eventually be packaged up into a more user friendly, standalone, toolchain.